AElfProject/aelf-learn/docs/tutorial/lottery-game/1. prerequisites/index.md

 # Preparation

-As this is an advance tutorial, please have basic knowledge of developing on aelf through the tutorial [Vote Contract](../../stackup/index.md) before continuing.
+This is an advance tutorial and assumes that you have a basic understanding of AElf development.
+If you are not familiar with developing on AElf, please complete the [Vote Contract](../../stackup/index.md) tutorial before proceeding.

 import DocCardList from '@theme/DocCardList';